ychalier/transflow/USAGE.md

 numpy.save("blur.npy", numpy.ones((3, 3)) / 9)
 ```

-The script [kernels.py](kernels.py) can be used to generate basic kernels.
+The folder [assets/kernels](assets/kernels) contains a set of basic kernels.
+The script [kernels.py](assets/kernels/kernels.py) can be used to generate basic kernels.

 ## Multiple Flow Sources